scribe-security/docs/docs/CLI/valint/README.md

 ### Image Target
-Images are a very common artifact for many supply chains, From the actual application release to build/test environments run by supply chains.
+Images are a very common artifact for many supply chains, from the actual application release to build/test environments run by supply chains.

 Image formats supported are currently docker manifest v2 and OCI. <br />
 Image sources supported are docker-daemon, image archives and direct registry access.

-> By default scheme assumes Docker daemon but falls back to registry when not found.
+> By default the target search scheme assumes Docker daemon but falls back to registry when not found.

 ### Directory/File Target
-Directories and files are common artifacts created by supply chains, From the actual application released, configurations or even internal build dependencies caches.
+Directories and files are common artifacts created by supply chains, from the actual application released, configurations or even internal build dependencies caches.

 ### Git Target
-Git repositories are a common part of most supply chains, Target allows you to collect evidence including sources, commits and packages found in your source targets.
+Git repositories are a common part of most supply chains, a Git target allows you to collect evidence including sources, commits and packages found in your source repositories.

 ## Evidence formats
 Valint supports the following evidence output formats and related `format` and `input-format` flags.